sarathkuppagiri/istio/load-balancing-least_conn/README.md

-# Weight based load balancing
+# load balancing with least conn

 By default, Istio uses a round-robin load balancing policy, where each service instance in the instance pool gets a request in turn.
 Istio also supports the following models, which you can specify in destination rules for requests to a particular service or service subset.